lnghia/FaceRecognitionFlask/README.md

 ```
 pip install -r reqirement.txt
 ```
-If you want to just try out the Browser-Based UI tool or run the notebook, then you can download the pre-trained model weights from [here](https://drive.google.com/file/d/1MegWliwXx2J-xHYX6iETl7hXUtLRk2sC/view?usp=sharing).
+Then you can download the pre-trained model weights from [here](https://drive.google.com/file/d/1MegWliwXx2J-xHYX6iETl7hXUtLRk2sC/view?usp=sharing).
 ## Check your setup
 After extracting the files, your directory should look like this.
 ```